What Is Linear TV? How Linear Advertising Works (2025)

 In the ever-evolving landscape of media consumption, Linear TV Advertising stands as a testament to the enduring power of traditional television marketing.
-Despite the rise of digital platforms, linear TV ads continue to be a vital strategy for brands aiming to reach a wide audience through scheduled programming on satellite or cable networks.
+Yet as viewing habits shift dramatically toward streaming, linear TV’s role has evolved from default choice to strategic complement.

-While Linear TV viewing still holds some form of nostalgia, especially with a mature audience, changes in consumption habits have affected the way marketers view Linear TV as an advertising tool – in fact, according to media consultancy Ebiquity, Linear TV will see an estimated 21% fall in commercial impact by 2025.
+While Linear TV viewing still holds some form of nostalgia, especially with a mature audience, changes in consumption habits have affected the way marketers view Linear TV as an advertising tool.
+In May 2025, streaming surpassed linear TV in total US viewership for the first time (44.8% for streaming vs. 44.2% for broadcast and cable combined).

-So, will it go away?
+So, will linear TV go away?
 Not any time soon, but its impact is diminishing over time.

 Linear TV advertising refers to the commercials that are broadcast across scheduled television programming via satellite or cable networks.
 These ads are placed within specific time slots, targeting audiences tuned into shows, news, or events at predetermined times.